The University's data network is composed of three components: the physical network, the logical network, and the network services.

 The core switch/routers switch traffic within each VLAN, and route IPv4 traffic among the subnets.
 One core router is our Internet gateway, routing traffic to the Internet.

 All devices attached to the Campus Data Network (CDN) or Princeton Private Network (PPN) must be registered in the University's Host Database.
 (This does not apply to devices using our visitor wireless service, or devices using our visitor wired service in a University guesthouse.)
 The Host Database allocates IP addresses as needed and records the persons responsible for each device.
-Information in the Host Database is used to build the data files for Domain Name Service (DNS), DHCP/BootP Services, and RADIUS Service (used for admission control to the wireless networks).
-Information for billing the Tigernet Host Charge (where appropriate) comes from the Host Database.
+Information in the Host Database is used to build the data files for OIT Domain Name Service (DNS), OIT DHCP Service, OIT BootP Service, and RADIUS Service (used for admission control to some of the wireless networks).
 The Host Database is also used as necessary to block service to devices that disrupt or degrade network service, or pose a legal risk to the University.

-Network services include: Domain Name Service (DNS), which translates between names and IP addresses; DHCP and BootP Services, which provides network configuration information to devices; RADIUS, which performs admission control to the wireless networks; and Network Time Protocol (NTP), which allows devices to synchronize their clocks.
+Network services include: OIT Domain Name Service (DNS), which translates between names and IP addresses; OIT DHCP Service and OIT BootP Service, which provides network configuration information to devices on many networks; RADIUS, which performs admission control to the wireless networks; and OIT Network Time Protocol (NTP), which allows devices on many networks to synchronize their clocks.

 OIT Static IP Service is available to registered devices attached via OIT Ethernet Service; it provides an unchanging IP address and DNS name (via DHCP, BootP, or manual device configuration) to a device.
 OIT Mobile IP Service loans a temporary IP address and DNS name (via DHCP) to those devices roaming away from their home subnets, those using OIT Wireless Service, and those needing no static IP address.

 OIT Wireless Service provides service to registered wireless devices.
-Temporary Visitor Wireless Network Access (TVWNA) provides service for up to seven days per calendar month to unregistered wireless devices; it is intended for use by short-term visitors.
+Temporary Visitor Wireless Network Access (TVWNA) provides service for visitors' wireless devices.
 Visitor IP (VIP) Service provides a temporary IP address and DNS name (via DHCP) to unregistered devices attached via Ethernet in a University guesthouse.
 Temporary Unregistered Dormnet (TUD) IP Address Service provides a week of on-campus access to unregistered devices attached via Ethernet in dormitories and apartments; it is intended to allow students to register their new devices more easily.
 All of these services leverage OIT DHCP Service.

 The Static IP Recycling Facility (SIRF) reclaims those OIT Static IP Addresses that have been unused for a year; this conserves the University's finite supply of IPv4 addresses.

-OIT PPTP Virtual Private Network (VPN) Service permits off-campus Internet-attached to obtain a temporary presence (IP address and DNS hostname) on the campus network.
+OIT Virtual Private Network (VPN) Services permits off-campus Internet-attached to obtain a temporary presence (IP address and DNS hostname) on the campus network.
 This is most-used to obtain access to resources restricted to campus IP addresses or campus DNS hostnames.
-A University netid and password is required to obtain OIT PPTP VPN Service.
+A University netid and password is required to obtain OIT VPN Services.

-Detailed information about the network is available at the Network Systems web site.
+Detailed information about the network is available at the Networking & Monitoring Services web site.
 Monitoring of the campus network infrastructure and of network utilization is also available at that site.